17 was a great year for cryptocurrencies as their market capitalization grew from about $18 billion in January 2017 to $800 billion in January 2018.

-Unfortunately, after that we saw a huge correction as the prices of almost all cryptocurrencies crashed and their market capitalization reached a low point of $254 billion in the beginning of April 2018.
+Unfortunately, after that, we saw a huge correction as the prices of almost all of the top 10 cryptocurrencies crashed and their market capitalization reached a low point of $254 billion at the beginning of April 2018.

-In this guide, I am going to share with you the overview of the most popular cryptocurrencies.
+In this guide, I am going to share with you an overview of the most popular cryptocurrencies.
 I will talk about their advantages, disadvantages and also their investment history.

 Let's get started!